 Henrik has always had a curious and adventurous angle to his life and he has been travelling in many parts of the world.
 Henrik is considered to be a specialist in identification of seabirds and marine mammals, with particular expertise in the Arctic.
 He has participated in Arctic cruises in Davis Strait, in the fiords of North East Greenland and in the Greenland Sea with the purpose of counting and mapping the distribution of seabirds and marine mammals.

-In December 2015 Manda joined her first expedition, as a team member, off the west coast of the Antarctica Peninsula.
+In December 2015 Manda joined her first expedition as a team member off the west coast of the Antarctic Peninsula.
 She loves to travel and explore new places and has spent several years abroad both working and studying.
 One of her biggest passions is marine mammals, which led her to Iceland to study marine biology.
 She also studied glaciology, geology and ecology at Umeå University in Sweden.
-When not guiding Manda works in environmental conservation with focus on pollutions and soil remediation.
+When not guiding, Manda works in environmental conservation with focus on pollutions and soil remediation.

 Mattias HenningssonGuide & Expedition Leader

-Mattias started his career in Sweden as a diving instructor and has since worked in several countries such as Australia and Thailand.
-In 2012 he started working as a PolarQuest guide in Svalbard.
+Mattias started his career as guide at PolarQuest 2012 after he had been working as a diving instructor for many years.
+He got to explore Svalbard for the first time, something he had dreamed of for a long time.
 He fell completely for the grandeur and the wildlife that the Arctic offers and was, without any doubt, bitten by the "Arctic bug".
-His great passion is the arctic mammals, but he's also a newfound bird enthusiast!
+His great passion is the arctic mammals, but he is also a newfound bird enthusiast!
 Mattias also works on our expeditions in Antarctica and the Galapagos.

 In 2010 Mia started working at PolarQuest and she now works as Staff Manager, putting the guide teams on the ships together.
 The same year she visited Svalbard for the first time, and as for most visitors, it was love at first sight.
 Today she is splitting her time between the PolarQuest office, the Arctic and the Antarctic and feels very lucky to be able to work and spend time in these pristine areas.

-Nikita has spent much longer time in the Arctic, and around polar bears, than most people on the planet.
+Nikita has spent much longer time in the Arctic and around polar bears than most people on the planet.
 He is the Deputy Director for science and senior research scientist of Wrangel Island State Nature Reserve.
-On Wrangel Island, Nikita has studied in particular the dynamics of the polar bear population and behaviour for decades.
+On Wrangel Island, Nikita has in particular studied the behaviour and dynamics of the polar bear population for decades.
 He has also visited polar bear habitats and populations in most other areas of the Arctic, from Hudson Bay to Svalbard, Franz Joseph Land and the North Pole.

 Olle is a former teacher who left his profession in order to write, photograph and travel.
 Since 1991, he has spent the northern winter seasons in Antarctica.
 He thereby shares the migration route of the Arctic tern, always heading for summer, in the north and in the south!
 Olle has been working as expedition leader, naturalist and lecturer on several expedition ships in Antarctica and around Svalbard.